Duke-Analyst/E-commerce-Performance-Analysis-by-SQL/README.md

 * LEFT JOIN, FULL JOIN
 * Common table expression (CTE)

-### Request 01: How many total visits, pageview, and transactions for Jan, Feb, and March 2017 are there?
+## **Request 01**: How many total visits, pageview, and transactions for Jan, Feb, and March 2017 are there?

 * To calculate the total visits, pageviews, and transactions for January, February, and March of 2017, I first format the date to show only the year and month.
 Then, I filter for dates between January 1st and March 31st by specifying _table_suffix values.
 Next, I sum the totals for visits, pageviews, and transactions, grouping the results by month.
 Finally, I order the output by month to display the data sequentially from January to March.